Discover Iceland in July: Everything You Need To Know

 Driving around July in Iceland is a fantastic way to explore the country at your own pace.
 The temperature in Iceland in July is mild, typically ranging from 52 F to 66 F (11 C to 19 C).
 The long daylight hours also mean you can pack more daily, whether heading to famous tourist spots.
 It’s the perfect time to hit the road and see everything this beautiful country offers.

-One of the most popular routes is the south coast, where a full-day minibus tour offers a guided experience of some of Iceland’s most stunning natural attractions.
 However, if you prefer the flexibility of driving, this route is easily accessible by car.
 You can stop at famous landmarks like Seljalandsfoss and Skogafoss waterfalls or explore the black sand beaches at your own pace.

 For those interested in exploring more of Iceland’s interior, a Golden Circle tour in a jeep is another great option.
 This route takes you to some of the country’s most iconic sites, including Thingvellir National Park, Geysir, and Gullfoss waterfall.
 Driving a jeep gives you the added benefit of accessing more rugged areas.

-If you prefer a more self-guided experience, consider using a private audio guide of the island for your self-exploration tour.
+If you prefer a more self-guided experience, consider using a private audio guide of the island for your 8-day self-exploration tour.
 It allows you to drive around Iceland with the added benefit of expert commentary without needing a live guide.
 You can synch the audio guide to your car’s sound system, providing information on the landmarks and points of interest.

 Enjoy Your Visit to Iceland in July